 Click here to learn more about Diagnostic Mammograms.

 Computer Assisted Detection helps radiologists find suspicious areas on a mammogram.
 A computer analyzes the mammogram image then displays the picture on a video screen, with markers pointing to areas the radiologist should check more closely.
 CAD can be helpful when used by a skilled doctor, increasing the rate at which breast cancer is detected.
-All our mammograms, including mammograms performed on the mobile mammography van are CAD checked.
+All our mammograms are CAD checked.

 Need help paying for a mammogram?